FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 	</figcaption>
 </figure>

 To tolerate sporadic error notes, we set the lowest threshold to 4.
-And for columns above 4, we divide pitch columns to four sections equally.
+And for columns above 4, we divide pitch columns into four sections equally.
 Then the values on every boundary are our thresholds.
 Coincidentally, they are exactly on powers of 2.

 Here is an example, the entire MIDI's pitch frequency histogram of _Minuet in G Major_: